JonMak/CMPT436_Assignment1/README.md

 # Assignment 1
 Multi-client/Multi-chatroom chat server

 A basic multi client, multiroom tcp chat server written in GO.
-Supports multiple room and multiple simultaneous connections.
+Supports multiple room and multiple concurrent clients.

 Uses telnet to connect client to the server.

 The clients can: